montelnurujosh/montelnurujosh/README.md

 ---

-If you'd like more polish I can add short one-line descriptions under each pinned card, include demo GIFs/screenshots, or reorder the pinned projects.
-Tell me whether to (A) retry writing to main, (B) open a pull request for review, or (C) leave this file here for you to paste — and I’ll take the next step.
+If you'd like I can refine any of the descriptions, add a one-sentence demo note (e.g., "Live demo available"), or include a small screenshot/GIF for any project.